Isabel of Beaumont: Family

-Isabel may have been a godmother of Isabella, Countess of Bedford, Edward and Philippa's second child.

 Death and legacy

 Isabel died of the plague in 1361 at Leicester Castle.
 She was buried in Newark Abbey, Leicester.
 Her husband also died of the plague in March 1361.

 With her husband, Isabel founded the College of the Annunciation of St Mary in Newark, Leicester.

-Through Blanche, Isabel was an ancestress of England’s Royal House of Lancaster, with Henry IV of England being her grandson.
+Through Blanche, Isabel was an ancestress of England's Royal House of Lancaster, with Henry IV of England being her grandson.
 Philippa of Lancaster, Queen of Portugal and Elizabeth of Lancaster, Duchess of Exeter were also her grandchildren.